 - Black = Purely chemical components

-Because the purpose of this site is to give you as complete information about health as possible, we want to explain what these colored marks really mean, and why you should pay any attention to the alarming posts you read on the internet.
+Because the purpose of this site is to give you as complete information about health as possible, we’ll explain what these colored marks really mean.
+And also, why you shouldn’t pay any attention to the alarming posts you read on the internet.

-The colors on tubes of toothpasteThe colors that are found on different brands of toothpaste are actually a characteristic of other commercial goods, like milk cartons, cereal boxes, and cookie packages, for example.
+The colors that are found on different brands of toothpaste are actually a characteristic of other commercial goods, like milk cartons, cereal boxes, and cookie packages, for example.
 Those markings are used during the manufacturing and packaging processes as “eye marks,” “color marks,” or “registration guides.”

 In the case of toothpaste, the tubes are manufactured in a location that’s completely separate from the product that they will eventually contain.
-Tubes are made in long, hollow strips, and depending on the intended volume of each one they’re divided into sections that are a certain number of inches long.
+The tubes are made in long, hollow strips.
+Depending on the intended volume of each one they’re divided into sections that are a certain number of inches long.